lincc-frameworks/python-project-template/python-project-template/.github/ISSUE_TEMPLATE/1-bug_report.md

 Please check the following:

 - [ ] I have described the situation in which the bug arose, including what code was executed, information about my environment, and any applicable data others will need to reproduce the problem.
-- [ ] I have included available evidence of the unexpected behavior (including error messages, screenshots, and/or plots) as well as a descriprion of what I expected instead.
+- [ ] I have included available evidence of the unexpected behavior (including error messages, screenshots, and/or plots) as well as a description of what I expected instead.
 - [ ] If I have a solution in mind, I have provided an explanation and/or pseudocode and/or task list.